shrpnsld/nest-in/README.md

 	$INSTALL='sudo apt-get -y install'
 	$UNINSTALL='sudo apt-get -y uninstall'

-# dedicated target that is meant to be nested only when resolving dependency
-# for macOS variant of "pkgmgr". it installs Homebrew on macOS and lists "brew" as an artifact,
+# target for installing Homebrew on macOS. it lists "brew" as an artifact,
 # so if Homebrew is already installed, there's no need for installation
-brew! / [macos] 'brew'
+brew / [macos] 'brew'
 	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 # dedicated target for cleanup, intended to be used only explicitly, like so: